gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 ### Aliases

 Creating command aliases can be a convenient shortcut.
-They allow you to define a new command or to redine the meaning of a command, for instance:
+They allow you to define a new command or to redefine the meaning of a command, for instance:

 ```
 alias 'ls=ls -G'